 Paqui wanted to show the world it had the hottest variety of chips in the world.
 The chips are spiced with Carolina Reaper peppers and packaged as “The Carolina Reaper Madness” chips.
 They’re dead spicy and therefore, they’re packaged individually and are sold for $4.99 each.
 Expensive, isn’t it?

 You may be right if you think nobody’s going to try such an expensive brand but wait, there’s a challenge associated with it.
 You just need to eat one chip and post your reaction with a hashtag #OneChipChallenge and you can get lucky.
 The brand is offering a year’s supply of less-spicy chips to the winners of the competition.

 13. South Park Game

-The South Park video game is quite popular.
+How to promote your product better than give users a truly realistic experience?
+The South Park video game offers just that.
 But is there someone crazy enough to try those VR masks that smell like farts?

 14. Virgin America